hustf/WinControllerToFile.jl/README.md

 # WinControllerToFile
 This package polls [rene-aguirre/pywinusb](https://github.com/rene-aguirre/pywinusb/) through [PyCall](https://github.com/JuliaPy/PyCall.jl).

-It updates a file per device with device current state (and does not update when there is no change).
+Use a mouse or spacemouse without depending on run-time state in your application!
+Keep it running in a separate process!
+It hopefully does not interfere with your other uses of these devices.

-The intention is robust navigation dependencies for plots: Use output files as your input and keep this running in the background while you script or debug.
+This package updates a separate file per subscribed device with current state.
+A time stamp for the last state change can be used for integration over time!

 ## Installation
 The default Python environment used by PyCall must include 'pywinusb'.
-One roundabout way to do that is:
+One roundabout way to install that is:

 ```
 julia > ]add Conda